 Therapeutic human serum albumin (HSA) is primarily derived from donated human blood, which is mainly used in the treatment of liver cirrhosis, hemorrhage shock, severe burn, scald, plastic surgery, hypoproteinemia, renal edema etc. Currently, the demand of HSA is about 850 tons per year worldwide, and 420 tons per year in China.
 In recent years, due to shortage of blood plasma, HSA supply is shortage, particular in China and Asian countries, 60% HSA demand depend on the imports in China.
 Simultaneously, the threat of blood borne diseases such as AIDS and hepatitis has become the more and the more concerns.
 So, FDA and EMEA explicitly encourage the application of the recombinant HSA with animal component free.

 |Amino Acids Sequence||Same||Same|

 |Thermal Stability||M/P 65℃||M/P 65℃|

 The OsrHSA is animal component free and has very good batch consistency, which can be used in mammalian cell culture, vaccine manufacture and formulation, bio-pharmaceutical production and formulation, cryopreservation of cell, medical devices.
-The OsrHSA has two different grade, clinical grade and cell culture grade.
+The OsrHSA has two different grades, clinical grade and cell culture grade.